Lauren Sánchez Bezos

-Lauren Sánchez Bezos (born December 19, 1969) is an American philanthropist and former journalist.
+Lauren Wendy Sánchez Bezos (born December 19, 1969) is an American former journalist.
 She is a licensed pilot and founder of Black Ops Aviation, an aerial film and production company.
 Sánchez has been a guest host on The View, co-host on KTTV Fox 11's Good Day L.A. and anchor on the Fox 11 News at Ten, and anchor and special correspondent on Extra.
 She has also been a regular contributor on shows including Larry King Live, The Joy Behar Show and Showbiz Tonight.

 In 2024, Sánchez released her debut children's book, The Fly Who Flew to Space, which became a New York Times bestseller.
 On April 14, 2025, Sánchez flew as a passenger in Blue Origin NS-31, an all-female spaceflight aboard the New Shepard rocket.
-In June 2025, Sánchez married Jeff Bezos, the fourth-richest person in the world.
+In June 2025, Sánchez married Amazon founder Jeff Bezos, the fourth-richest person in the world.

 Early life and education

 Lauren Wendy Sánchez was born on December 19, 1969, in Albuquerque, New Mexico, to Ray Sánchez, a flight instructor and mechanic, and Eleanor Sánchez, a former Los Angeles assistant deputy mayor.
 Sánchez describes herself as "third-generation Mexican-American".
+Her grandmother helped take care of her during her childhood.
 She attended Del Norte High School, participating in cheerleading and student assembly, and working at The Beach water park.
 After graduating from high school in 1987, Sánchez studied acting and speech at the University of New Mexico.
 She later moved to California and attended El Camino College, where she was diagnosed with dyslexia after a professor identified her learning difficulties.
 This diagnosis has led her to support the International Dyslexia Association and advocate for more inclusive educational systems.
 She subsequently studied communications at the University of Southern California.
 In 1990, she won the international Models World Magazine Cover Girl Competition.